+B Annex B Bibliography 58

 I. ABSTRACT

 The OGC IndoorGML Part I – Conceptual Model Standard (this Standard) specifies an UML model for indoor information.
 Part 2 of the standard specifies technical implementation schemas in GML, SQL and JSON.
-While there are several 3D building modelling standards such as CityGML, KML, IFC, LADM and IMDF that deal with interiors of buildings from geometric, cartographic, and semantic viewpoints, IndoorGML focuses on modeling indoor spaces and their neighborhood relationships to support indoor location-based services.
+While there are several 3D building modelling standards such as CityGML, IFC, and IMDF that deal with interiors of buildings from geometric, cartographic, and semantic viewpoints, IndoorGML focuses on modeling indoor spaces and their neighborhood relationships to support indoor location-based services.
 This version of IndoorGML addresses spaces and networks for indoor navigation.

 II.
 KEYWORDS